The following 'text-book' symptoms of fibromyalgia are taken from NHS.uk followed by my (summarized!) thoughts on each.

 There are many more symptoms and clinical signs that I would associate with a dysfunction in the main muscles of movement (derm. to be expanded...)

-Fibromyalgia is a generalised term, covering the pain associated with imbalances in the body.
+Fibromyalgia is a label, covering the pain associated with imbalances in the body and the physical restrictions that reduce our range of movement and cause tensions throughout the body.
 The combination and location of the pains and weird sensations an individual experiences is dependant on their individual trauma pattern.

 A constant feedback to your brain.